StackVista/stackstate-nginx-check/nginx-stackpack/README.md

 ## Packaging

-In the main directory, package the Capital-One StackPack using:
+In the main directory, package the Nginx StackPack using:

 ```
 sbt package